-If your iPhone is showing a black screen when you open the Camera, the issue is most likely software related and hopefully nothing to do with the Camera or the Lens.
+If iPhone is showing a black screen when you open the Camera, the issue is most likely software related and it can be fixed using troubleshooting steps as provided below

 1. Check iPhone Case & Camera Lens

-If you are using a Case to protect your iPhone, make sure that Case is not blocking the front Camera on your device.
+If you are using a Case to protect iPhone, make sure that the protective Case is not blocking the front Camera on your device.

-Also, take a good look at the Camera Lens and clean the lens, if you find it covered by dust or grime.
+Also, take a good look at the Camera Lens and make sure that the lens is not covered by dust or grime.

 2. Close the Camera App

-However, unlike other Apps, the Camera App does not run in background and closes when you dismiss the Camera App by swiping-up from bottom of the screen or by pressing the power button.
+If the Camera is showing Black screen, simply close the Camera App by swiping-up from bottom of the screen or by pressing the power button (in case of iPhone with Home Button).

 3. Switch from Front to Rear Camera

-Sometimes, the Camera App can become glitchy and users have reported fixing the problem by Switching from Front to Rear Camera for a short period of time.
+Another way to recover the Camera App from a software related glitch is to switch from Front to Rear Camera for a short period of time.

 Tap on the Switcher Icon to switch from Front to Rear Camera > Wait for 10 seconds and tap on the Switcher Icon again to return back to the Front Camera.